Cmaster14/NDS-Ironmon-Tracker-Popout-Animation/README.md

 This is a change to add the Animated Popout functionality to the existing BizHawk Ironmon Tracker on the main branch

+**Warning: Party popout mode is known to crash BizHawk on repeated swapping of party members.
+	Various resizing issues may be observed, particularly when swapping a larger pokemon with a smaller one.
+ 	Resizing issues can be rezolved by reloading the lua script, but a crash could cause lost progress.**

 ## Modes

 - **Lead only**